UCLA gives Wizard of Westwood a grand sendoff by beating Kentucky 92-85.

 This edition of Wooden’s Bruins did it because, knowing his players couldn’t outmuscle the bigger Wildcats, he had them running up and down the court from the opening tipoff.
 Even more remarkably, Wooden won employing just six players — Dave Meyers, Rich Washington, Ralph Drollinger, Marques Johnson, Pete Trgovich and Andres McCarter.

 The Bruins committed 19 fouls.
 None fouled out.
-Four ended the game with four personal fouls, one of the maximum.
+Four ended the game with four personal fouls, one short of the maximum.

 Trgovich scored 10 of UCLA’s 12 points in a five-minute stretch late in the first half when the Bruins took the lead for good.
 Washington had 28 and Meyers 24, more than offsetting the 34 by Kentucky’s Kevin Grevey.